 We may also put some of this into practice for a few tutorial videos on our practical events so watch this space.

-The new season is about to get underway, we look forward to seeing members old and new tonight and to share some images of our trips over the summer.
 Our first practical of the year will be a trip to The Victory Show at Cosby, providing a great variety of opportunities from re-enactors to aeroplanes.
 Check out the website at www.thevictoryshow.co.uk feel free to bring friends and family along too.
-We'll meet at 9:30am by the flight line (Where the planes are parked) on Sunday 7th September to allow everyone to get to the show and park and make their way over.
+We'll meet at 9:30am by the flight line (Where the planes are parked) on to allow everyone to get to the show and park and make their way over.
 The selection of images below show some of the shots we're taken in recent years.